Karin Prien: Early beginnings

 Prien became a member of the CDU in 1981.
 She was from 2004 to April 2012 deputy CDU local chairwoman in Blankenese, from 2006 Deputy District Chairwoman in the district association Altona-Elbvororte, and since 2010 a member of the CDU state executive committee.
-From January 2014 she had been local chairwoman of the CDU in Blankenese, an office she gave to Johann Riekers after her move to Schleswig-Holstein.
+From January 2014 she had been local chairwoman of the CDU in Blankenese, an office she passed on to Johann Riekers after her move to Schleswig-Holstein.
 In addition, Prien is chairwoman of the Jewish Forum of the CDU.

-Member of the Hamburg Parliament, 2011-2017
+Member of the Hamburg Parliament, 2011–2017

-As a candidate of the CDU in her constituency of Blankenese, she was elected to the Hamburg state parliament in 2011 for the first time.
+As a candidate of the CDU in her constituency of Blankenese, Prien was elected to the Hamburg state parliament in 2011 for the first time.
 She was a political spokeswoman for the CDU parliamentary group and a member of the parliamentary group's leadership.

 In the 2015 state election, Prien again won a direct mandate in the constituency of Blankenese with 11.5 percent of the votes.
 In the parliament, she was a member of the Budget Committee, the Constitution and District Committee, the School Committee and the Committee on Social Affairs, Labor and Integration.
 She was Deputy Group Chair and Specialist for the School and Constitution of the CDU.
 In the course of her change to the state government of Schleswig-Holstein, she resigned in June 2017 from the Hamburg Parliament; her parliament mandate was taken over by Wolfhard Ploog.